kshaffer/musi199/unit1.md

 Also included in this unit of study will be work that contributes to the semester-long *technology* topic.

-All strict voice-leading assessments must be completed by *Friday, February 1*.
+All strict voice-leading assessments must be completed by *Friday, February 1* at 4pm.

-Final rhythmic performance assessments will take place on *Tuesday, February 5*.
+Final rhythmic performance assessments will take place in class on *Tuesday, February 5*.
 (Students are encouraged to assess prior to that date.)

-All transcription work must be submitted by *Monday, February 5*.
+All transcription work must be submitted by *Monday, February 4* at midnight (the midnight that *begins* Monday—so that you can get some sleep before Monday morning's class).

 Work for each topic of study will be evaluated on a four-point scale: *mastery* (4), *working knowledge* (3), *incomplete understanding* (2), *poor understanding* (1), and *no significant attempt made* (0).
 Rubrics for each category are provided below.
 (For further information on how final grades are calculated, consult the course syllabus.)